aaronmams/jekyll-now/_posts/2017-04-19-United Airlines part 1: corporate socialists.md

 The answer is both interesting and pretty mundane.
 In the simplest, most complete terms, a 16 oz Sierra Nevada at AT&T Park in San Francisco costs roughly double what 16 oz of Sierra Nevada purchased at the Safeway right outside the ballpark would because people at the ballpark are willing to pay more.

 While it's true that there is limited competition inside the ballpark, not even monopolists like to lose money.
-Bud Light costs $0.50/oz and Sierra Nevada costs $0.75/oz at AT&T Park for this simple reason that people will pay that much to drink beer and watch a Giant's game.
+Bud Light costs 50 cents per oz and Sierra Nevada costs 75 cents per oz at AT&T Park for this simple reason that people will pay that much to drink beer and watch a Giant's game.

 There is some interesting mental calculus that goes on to arrive at those valuations.
 For example, for me, beer and live baseball are so complementary that my willingness to pay for live baseball without beer is pretty close to 0.
 Stated another way, the cost of beer is 'baked in' to the ticket price for me.
 If the price of the ticket compromises my ability to purchase two beers of a quality no less than Sierra Nevada, than I won't purchase the ticket.